Today we’ll tell you (a) what GDPR means to us and (b) what you should assess in Magento for not to get fined.

-What should Magento store owner know about GDPR?
+What should you know about Magento 2 and GDPR?

 Within the EU’s General Data Protection Regulation, you need to: